bnoffer/owncloud-sharp/README.md

 C# client library for ownCloud
 ==============================

-This project is inspired by the `Python client library for ownCloud homepage <https://github.com/owncloud/pyocclient>`_ .
+This project is inspired by the [Python client library for ownCloud](https://github.com/owncloud/pyocclient) .

 Project status
 ==============